Mathias-SantAnna/lotr-collectibles/TESTING.md

 **Full Name**

-- For registered users, when they go to the checkout page, they see some fields are pre-filled if they update Default Delivery Information on the profile page.
-There is a full name field that picks up the first name and last name of users personal info.
-To retrieve the data from the fields, users must input the details.
-Try to get first name and last name at the time of registration but cannot add these fields as they are controlled by Allauth.
-Try to add first name and last name fields on the profile page but that causes some issues on Stripe.
-It is not a major issue, decide to leave it as an unsolved issue
+- If registered users edit Default Delivery Information on their profile page, several fields are pre-filled when they proceed to the checkout page.
+A full name field collects the first and last names of users' personal information.
+Users must enter details in order to retrieve data from the fields.
+Tried to get a first and last name upon registration, but these fields are restricted by Allauth, therefore it is not possible to add them.
+Attempting to add first and last name fields to the profile page produces Stripe difficulties.
+Because it isn't a serious problem, decide to leave it unresolved.

 **Error Message of Subscribe to Newsletter Form**

-- During the final checking of the website before submission, notice that when the "Update Information" button is clicked, the [error message for Subscribe to Newsletters comes up](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/testing/error-message.png).
-Check `contexts.py` in the  Home App that has Subscribe to Newsletters function and `views.py` in the Profile App that has Update Information function to see if there are any errors on them, like the same variable being used and that might cause the issue.
-Cannot find any obvious errors on them and not sure how to solve the problem so post it to Code Institute slack.
-Get feedback to suggest something wrong with it but not the solution so contact tutor support.
-It is [confirmed that when the "Update Information" button is clicked, Subscribe to Newsletters function is NOT working](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/testing/posts-from-tutor.png) (meaning both Update Information and Subscribe to Newsletters functions are working independently and correctly) and the tutor thinks a browser is causing the issue but cannot identify it.
-Try to use a different browser but get the same result.
-Look for the solution or similar issues on the internet but cannot find it.
-Approx. 4 hours of time is spent but cannot identify and solve the issue, decided to leave it as an unsolved issue
+- Notice that when the "Update Information" option is clicked during the last examination of the website before submission, the [error message for Subscribe to Newsletters comes up](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/testing/error-message.png).
+Check `contexts.py` in the Home App, which has the Subscribe to Newsletters function, and `views.py` in the Profile App, which has the Update Information function, for any mistakes, such as the same variable being used, which could be the source of the problem.
+I couldn't discover any clear mistakes on them, and I wasn't sure how to fix them, so I posted it on the Code Institute slack.
+Obtain feedback to propose a flaw, but not the cure, therefore call tutor support.
+It is [confirmed that when the "Update Information" button is clicked, Subscribe to Newsletters function is NOT working](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/testing/posts-from-tutor.png) (meaning both Update Information and Subscribe to Newsletters functionalities work independently and appropriately), and the instructor suspects a browser is to blame but can't pinpoint it.
+Try using a different browser, but the problem persists.
+Search the internet for the answer or comparable issues but are unable to locate it.
+After spending around 6 hours trying to identify and address the problem but failing to do so, it was decided to leave it as an unsolved issue.

 > **Note**<br>
-> Strangely enough, this only happens with the "Update Information" button on the Profile page.
-There is a form that does a POST action on the Product Details page, and when the button is clicked, no error message comes up
+> Surprisingly, this only occurs when the "Update Information" button on the Profile page is pressed.
+On the Product Details page, there is a form that performs a POST operation, but no error notice appears when the button is pressed.

 <div align="right"><a href="#testing-top">🔝</a></div>